nonhermitian/showmethemoney/README.md

 15.494356116334012
 ```

 indicating that it costs roughly 15 USD to execute one QV circuit 4000 times.
+The actual cost will vary someone depending on the computer on which the estimate is run, and the variability inherent in some of the stochastic compilation pieces.